-In an interesting case in the USDC for the Middle District of Tennessee, a magistrate judge denied a corporate plaintiff’s request for an in camera review of putatively privileged documents, finding that an automatic review “would open the floodgates and allow any party to demand an in camera review” if it “expressed an unfounded suspicion” that counsel for the opposing party “misrepresented the basis of the privilege claim.”
+In an interesting case from the USDC for the Middle District of Tennessee, a judge denied a corporate plaintiff’s request for an in camera review of putatively privileged documents.
+The court held that an automatic review “would open the floodgates and allow any party to demand an in camera review” if it “expressed an unfounded suspicion” that counsel for the opposing party “misrepresented the basis of the privilege claim.”
 Armouth Int’l, Inc. v.
 Dollar Gen. Corp., 2015 WL 6696367 (M.D.
 Tenn.
 Nov.
 2, 2015).
 You may read the opinion here.

 The Armouth case highlights a growing question—what criteria should courts use in deciding whether to conduct an in camera review of putatively privileged documents when the opposing party challenges a privilege claim?
 The Armouth court distinguished a prior USDC MD TN decision, John B. v.
 Goetz, 879 F. Supp.
 2d 787 (M.D.
 Tenn.
 2010), which held that a “district court should require an in camera review of the disputed documents.”
 Instead, it adopted the less mandatory review standard for applying the crime–fraud exception enunciated in U.S. v.
 Zolin, 491 U.S. 554 (1989).

 Legal Hat or Business Hat?

 The privilege issue in Armouth arose in a familiar setting for in-house privilege challenges—whether the in-house lawyer’s communications made for legal or business advice.
 A Dollar General in-house lawyer, who also was the “head of the Compliance Department,” released a hold on the plaintiff’s merchandise.
 Dollar General claimed that the lawyer’s decision was purely legal and involved only “minor business considerations.”